H I S T O R I C A L R E M A R K S to Inventors & Calculator-Companies

 1914 the » OTTO HOLZAPFEL & Cie.
 Rechenmaschinenfabrik « in Leipzig.

-and much cheaper than the machines of the competitors (eg. BRUNSVIGA or
+much cheaper than the machines of the competitors (eg. BRUNSVIGA or

 TRIUMPHATOR).
 The small adding machine »ADDI-7« became successful too.